"Eat the rainbow"

 Just because this recipe has turned out so well it doesn't mean I still don't mess around with it.
 I have said this more than once on this blog, but I am not about leaving well enough alone.
 What could I do to make this recipe even more fun?
 I turned into crackers for one.
 Also swapped the yellow corn meal for the more colorful blue.

 1. Using the blue corn meal produce a wonderful result.
 The muffins came out with a nice blue hue to them.
 I believe the muffins themselves were actually more tender than muffins made with their yellow counterpart.
-I have used the blue cornmeal twice and both times I was very pleased.
+I have been pleased every time I have used blue cornmeal.

 2. You can use paper muffin liners if you like.
-I don’t as I think it’s just money wasted.
+I don't as I think it's just money wasted.
 If you use a non-stick muffin pan and spray it well enough with oil before hand they should pop right out when you are done.
-Save the liners for cupcakes.
+Save the liners for cupcakes - or forget the cupcakes and make more of these!

-3. Make sure when you are making the batter to not overmix.
+3. Make sure when you are mixing the batter to not over work it.
 Just bring the ingredients together.
-If it isn’t perfectly smooth don’t worry about it.
+If it isn't perfectly smooth don't worry about it.
 The lumps will work there way out when cooked.
-If you overmix this batter you will not get the tender muffin you desire.
+If you overmix this batter you won't like what you end up with.
+So DONT OVER MIX IT!!!!

 Give this recipe a try and play around with your corn meal.
 There is a whole world out there than goes beyond the cheap yellow stuff.